rockettheme/docs/Docs/wordpress/themes/fresco/demo_footer.md

 * Leaving everything else at its default setting, select **Save**.

 #### Text
-The third Text widget in the section is made a lot like the others.
+The fourth Text widget in the section is made a lot like the others.
 You will need to enter the following in the main text field.

 ~~~
 <div>